ehedman/sdlSpeedometer/README.install.txt

 cp ~/zyGrib/zyGrib /usr/local/bin/zyGrib
 .. but first check the execution path in that text file.

-Before executing "make install" check these files: sdlSpeedometer.service : Change "User=" to your preferred user.
-(NOTE: This application can set system time to GPS UTC time but only as root) sdlSpeedometer.env:    : Idetify your network NMEA-0183 server if applicable.

-To launch sudo programs from this user mode application you must alter this file as super user:
-/etc/sudousers:
-<your name> ALL=(ALL) NOPASSWD:ALL

-If kplex is present in the same system I recommend kplex to own the GPS the serial port:

- ./sdlSpeedometer -g : Where -g is to skip the handling of the sereilport.
-Also add into sdlSpeedometer.env (/etc/default/sdlSpeedometer)
- ARGS=-g
+Before executing "make install" check these items:

+ - If not done already run (as root) raspi-config to set WiFi, localization, i2c and serial port according to the HOWTOs links in the README.md file.
+ - Run sudo ./sdlSpeedometer-config to set your preferences for this application.

+ - run make install

+ - runt sudo reboot

+When the Speedometer starts you can still run sdlSpeedometer-config from the GPS GUI page.
+Click the tools icon.